13.2K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Sarajevo air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Sarajevo is currently 1.6 times the WHO annual air quality guideline value

 Moderate 54 US AQI